ElektraInitiative/libelektra/doc/decisions/holes.md

 ## Rationale

-- It fits very good to the idea of key/value.
+- It fits very good to the idea of key-value.
 - Some formats support it (e.g. XML supports non-leaves values; property-files support holes).
 - It can be useful for migration purposes, e.g. there is `/some/key`, and later `/some/key/enable` gets added.
 Then it is beneficial if `/some/key` still can